teufelsGmbH/pxa_pm_importer/README.md

   # Recursive level
   recursive: 0

+# Validation settings
+# Only required is supported so far.
+But you can implement more
+# Add custom class name here
+# If just a name is provided extension will try to load it from validators folder
+validation:
+  title:
+    - required

 # Mapping fields, data adapter should return array with associative array
 mapping:
   # Field to Extbase property model mapping rules.
 Support next settings: